Basic ❌ / Advanced ✔️ / Teams ✔️

-The VPN Agent is a very small virtual machine (VmWare, Hyper-V, VirtualBox) which has to be active in your internal network while the scans are running.
-The agent does not implement any scanning logic, its only purpose is to ensure the secure connectivity (using a VPN tunnel) between your internal systems and our scanning servers.
+The VPN Agent is a very small virtual machine (VMware, Hyper-V, VirtualBox) that has to be active in your internal network while the scans are running.
+The agent does not implement any scanning logic, its only purpose is to ensure secure connectivity (using a VPN tunnel) between your internal systems and our scanning servers.

 Since all the scans initiated from our scanning servers will pass through the VPN tunnel you will see the source IP address of the scans as the IP of the VPN Agent.

 Step 1: Create a new VPN Profile and download the agent.

 You can either add your internal DNS server or leave the default field.